Ir para o conteúdo principal

 npm run swizzle @docusaurus/theme-classic SearchBar

-This will create an src/themes/SearchBar file in your project folder.
+This will create an src/theme/SearchBar file in your project folder.
 Restart your dev server and edit the component, you will see that Docusaurus uses your own SearchBar component now.

 Notes: You can alternatively swizzle from Algolia SearchBar and create your own search component from there.